LAX - BWI

 • Which airline alliances offer flights from Los Angeles to Baltimore?

-Star Alliance is the only airline alliance operating flights between Los Angeles and Baltimore.
+SkyTeam, oneworld, and Star Alliance are the airline alliances operating flights between Los Angeles and Baltimore, with SkyTeam being the most commonly used for this route.

 • On which days can I fly direct from Los Angeles to Baltimore?